-Lawmaker Warren slams Wells Fargo over arbitration position
+Warren slams Wells Fargo over arbitration position

 In a Facebook post on Monday, Warren, a frequent critic of the banking industry, said Wells Fargo's promise to treat customers better in light of the scandal is "meaningless" as long as it is pursuing arbitration.

 "After dozens of Wells Fargo customers sued the bank to recover fees they were charged from these fake accounts, Wells Fargo tried to boot the claims from court and into the closed-door, industry-friendly arbitration process," Warren said.

 "Unfortunately, there's a real chance a court will let Wells Fargo shuffle these claims off to die in arbitration."

-A Wells Fargo spokesman did not immediately respond to a request for comment.
+A Wells Fargo spokesman said the bank has an arbitration clause in its customer account agreements.

 Last year, The bank successfully argued in another lawsuit that arbitration agreements customers signed when opening legitimate accounts extended to the unauthorized ones.